faouzi-Lakhlifi/nearbyApp_submodules/README.md

 ### Run the App
 #### 1 - Application Data

-The challenge provided a MongoDB dump file with 342 shops, that I extracted to jason format and then inserted into MySQL, the sql format of the data is provided in the api sub-module under the name db3.sql.
+The challenge provided a MongoDB dump file with 342 shops, that I extracted to jason format and then inserted into MySQL, the sql format of the data is provided in the api sub-module under the name **db3.sql**.
-Create a mysql db called "db-spring-demo" with a "utf8" collation to support key indexes big types (you can change the name in application.properties file in the the api code)
+Create a mysql db called "**db-spring-demo**" with a "**utf8**" collation to support key indexes big types (you can change the name in application.properties file in the the api code)

 #### 2 - Spring Boot API